 Skip to main content

-Create a workspace with custom AWS configurations
+Create a workspace with manual AWS configurations

 Requirements

-Create a workspace with custom AWS configurations
+Create a Databricks workspace with manual AWS configurations

 1. Go to the account console and click the Workspaces icon.